Generalized compressible flows and solutions of the H(div) geodesic problem: The generalized geodesic formulation

+the measure $\bs{\mu}$ can be rescaled (in the sense of lemma \ref{lem:rescaling}) to a minimizer satsifying the strong coupling constraint.} \end{corollary}

-The proofs of proposition \ref{prop:existenceunbounded} and \ref{prop:rescaling} give us several insights on the nature of the generalized solutions of the CH variational problem.
+The proofs of proposition \ref{prop:existenceunbounded} and \ref{prop:rescaling} give us several insights on the nature of the generalized solutions of the $H(\mr{div})$ geodesic problem.
 First of all, it is evident that such solutions can only be unique up to rescaling.
-In fact, since all constraints are homogenous and preserved by rescaling, given one minimizer one can generate others using the dilation map as in lemma \ref{lem:rescaling}.
+In fact, since all constraints are homogeneous and preserved by rescaling, given one minimizer one can generate others using the dilation map as in lemma \ref{lem:rescaling}.
 In addition, if the coupling is deterministic, even using rescaling, in principle one might not be able to find a minimizer satisfying the coupling constraint in the classical sense.
-By proposition \ref{prop:rescaling}, this happens if all minimizers charge paths which start and end at the apex of the cone.
-In this case the optimal solutions use the reservoir of mass in the apex to enforce the homogeneous marginal constraint on some time interval contained in $(0,T)$.
-Then, the procedure in the proof of proposition \ref{prop:rescaling} cannot produce a minimizer satisfying the strong coupling constraint.
-However, it can still help us visualize such solutions.
-In fact, given any minimizer $\bs{\mu}$ we can consider the measure $\tilde{\bs{\mu}} = \bs{\mu}\mres \{ \mr{z} \in \Omega\,;\, r_0\neq 0 \}$ and use this as in proposition \ref{prop:rescaling} to generate a measure $\tilde{\bs{\mu}}^1=\mr{dil}_{r_0,2} \tilde{\bs{\mu}}$ which satisfies the strong coupling constraint but not necessarily the homogeneous marginal constraint.
-The lack of mass in the homogeneous marginals can be seen as a generalization of the occurrence of non-injective Lagrangian flow maps in the solution, which in turn correspond to the breakdown of classical (weak) solutions.
+By proposition \ref{prop:rescaling}, this happens if all minimizers charge paths which start and end at the apex of the cone and are not trivial.
+In this case the optimal solutions use the the apex to enforce the homogeneous marginal constraint on some time interval contained in $(0,T)$.
+We will refer to such minimizers as \emph{singular solutions} since they involve the cone singularity.
+More precisely: \begin{definition}[Singular generalized $H(\mr{div})$ geodesics] A singular solution of the generalized $H(\mr{div})$ geodesic problem is a minimizer $\bs{\mu}\in\mc{P}(\Omega)$ such that

+where $\mr{o}:t\in[0,T] \rightarrow o \in \cone$. \end{definition} Proposition \ref{prop:rescaling} can also help us visualize such solutions.
+In fact, for deterministic boundary conditions, to any singular minimizer $\bs{\mu}$ we can still associate a measure $\tilde{\bs{\mu}}^1=\mr{dil}_{r_0,2} \tilde{\bs{\mu}}$ which satisfies the strong coupling constraint but not necessarily the homogeneous marginal constraint.
+In section \ref{sec:examples} we will construct some specific examples of singular minimizers, which will provide some intuition on their meaning.